 Reporting and Research Guidelines

-- We require authors to adhere to the reporting standards which have been adopted by their field and apply to their study design.
+- Authors are required to comply with the reporting standards adopted by their field and that apply to their study design.

-- The authors must provide an ethics statement as part of their Materials and Methods section detailing full information regarding their approval (including the name of the granting organization, and the approval reference numbers).
-If an approval reference number is not provided, written approval must be provided as a confidential supplemental information file.
-Any research must have conformed to the Declaration of Helsinki.
-If an approval was not obtained, the authors must provide a statement explaining why it was not needed.
+- Human research should comply with international or local legislation and regulations and should have approval for the use of a pertinent organism (in most cases, an IRB or Ethics Committee).
+Authors should provide an ethics statement in the Materials and Methods section of their manuscript, where information about such approval should be completely described (including the name of the authorizing organization and reference approval numbers).
+If a reference approval number is not provided, written approval should be provided as a confidential supplementary information file.
+Any kind of research should have been conducted in accordance to the Helsinki Declaration.
+If approval was not obtained, the authors should include a statement explaining why such approval was not necessary.

-- Authors must include a statement confirming that informed consent was obtained from all subjects.
-If consent was written, an empty copy of the consent form used should be provided as a Confidential Supplemental Information file.
+- Authors should include a statement confirming that informed consent was obtained from all subjects participating in the study.
+If such consent was written, a blank or anonymous copy of the informed consent form should be provided as a confidential supplementary information file.

-- Individual privacy and anonymity must be protected.
-Identifying information (such as names, photographs, identifying data) should not be included in the manuscript.
-Exceptions can be made only when evidence is provided that the individuals in question have given explicit approval.
-More information about individual privacy, anonymity, and informed consent can be found in the ICMJE.
+- Individual privacy and anonymity should be protected.
+Information for identification (such as name, photographs, and identification data) should not be included in the manuscript.
+Exceptions may only be made when there is evidence that the person whose information is included has given explicit consent.
+Further information about individual privacy, anonymity, and informed consent can be found in the privacy and confidentiality guidelines of ICMJE.